olton/mina-monitor-cluster/README.md

 # mina-monitor-cluster
 Mina Monitor is an extended graphical version of the `mina client status` command with additional indicators.
-The Monitor shows a Mina network status and health of mina nodes (up to 3x nodes in one frame).
+The Monitor shows a Mina network status and health of mina nodes (up to 3x and more nodes in one frame).
 This is an extended version of [Mina Monitor](https://github.com/olton/mina-node-monitor).

 **Important!**
-> For using Mina Monitor Cluster you must install actual [Mina Monitor Server Side](https://github.com/olton/mina-node-monitor) to the required Mina nodes.
+> For using Mina Monitor Cluster you must install actual (>=2.0.0) [Mina Monitor Server Side](https://github.com/olton/mina-node-monitor) to the required Mina nodes.

 ## Key Features